Butterworth Squadron: Capture of Jackal and Prince Lee Boo

-Ka'eokulani's invading forces were defeated on December 12.
+Kaʻeokulani's invading forces were defeated on December 12.
 Soon after, a dispute arose between Capt.
-Brown and Kalanikupule over what was owed to Brown regarding his claims to Oahu and his obligations to Kalanikupule.
-The exact nature of this dispute is not clearly recorded, but it has been suggested that Kalanikupule may have requested that Brown and his men assist Kalanikupule in an attack against Kamehameha on Hawai'i, and Brown may have refused.
-If Brown did indeed have a land claim from Kalanikupule, this would have traditionally required him to serve in time of war, and to refuse would have been considered rebellion, punishable by death.
+Brown and Kalanikūpule over what was owed to Brown regarding his claims to Oahu and his obligations to Kalanikūpule.
+The exact nature of this dispute is not clearly recorded, but it has been suggested that Kalanikūpule may have requested that Brown and his men assist Kalanikūpule in an attack against Kamehameha on Hawaiʻi, and Brown may have refused.
+If Brown did indeed have a land claim from Kalanikūpule, this would have traditionally required him to serve in time of war, and to refuse would have been considered rebellion, punishable by death.

-Kalanikupule then decided to kill Captain Brown and capture Jackal and Prince Lee Boo.
+Kalanikūpule then decided to kill Captain Brown and capture Jackal and Prince Lee Boo.
 At his general's advice, he agreed to pay the 400 hogs.
-On January 1, 1795 the hogs were herded down to the beach to be slaughtered and salted down in barrels.
+On January 1, 1795, the hogs were herded down to the beach to be slaughtered and salted down in barrels.
 But a great quantity of salt was needed for the task, so a party of men and a boat were sent some distance to collect it.
 As the mates of Jackal and Prince Lee Boo told the story soon afterwards:

 "When the greatest part of the crew of the Jackall being on shore salting pork and the remainder part away with their boat collecting salt, except [Capt.
 Brown] and one man, and part of the crew of the Prince Le Boo likewise on shore on duty, that the natives of the said island about ten a.m. on the 1st of January attacked the said vessel with several canoes, killed the commander William Brown and Robert Gordon and wounded several others and got possession of the vessel."

-Kalanikupule and his generals then determined to attack Kamehameha's forces on Hawai'i.
-On January 3 the captured crew was put to work preparing the vessels for sea, and on January 11 they were ready to sail for Hawai'i.
-Kalanikupule ordered all of the arms and ammunition to be loaded into the two captured vessels, along with all the captured crew, although he was advised by his general to divide them among the canoes.
+Kalanikūpule and his generals then determined to attack Kamehameha's forces on Hawaiʻi.
+On January 3 the captured crew was put to work preparing the vessels for sea, and on January 11 they were ready to sail for Hawaiʻi.
+Kalanikūpule ordered all of the arms and ammunition to be loaded into the two captured vessels, along with all the captured crew, although he was advised by his general to divide them among the canoes.
 This proved to be a fatal mistake.